Eiichi Katayama

-Eiichi Katayama (片山 瑛一, Katayama Eiichi) is a Japanese footballer who plays as a wing back for club Kashiwa Reysol.
+Eiichi Katayama (片山 瑛一, Katayama Eiichi) is a Japanese footballer who plays as a wing back for club Urawa Red Diamonds.

 Career

 Fagiano Okayama

-Eiichi made his debut for Fagiano against Kataller Toyama on 2 March 2014.
+Katayama made his debut for Fagiano against Kataller Toyama on 2 March 2014.
 He scored his first goal for the club against Oita Trinita on 30 March 2014, scoring in the 85th minute to draw the game.

 Cerezo Osaka

-Eiichi made his debut for Cerezo against Hokkaido Consadole Sapporo on 2 March 2018.
+Katayama made his debut for Cerezo against Hokkaido Consadole Sapporo on 2 March 2018.
 He scored his first goal for the club against Shimizu S-Pulse on 8 July 2020.

-Eiichi made his debut for Cerezo Osaka II against Blaublitz Akita on 1 December 2019.
+Katayama made his debut for Cerezo Osaka II against Blaublitz Akita on 1 December 2019.

 Shimizu S-Pulse

-Eiichi made his debut for Shimizu against Kashima Antlers on 27 February 2021.
+Katayama made his debut for Shimizu against Kashima Antlers on 27 February 2021.
 He scored his first goal for the club against FC Tokyo on 26 May 2021, scoring in the 49th minute.

 Kashiwa Reysol

-Eiichi scored on his debut for Kashiwa against Gamba Osaka on 18 February 2023, scoring in the 42nd minute.
+Katayama scored on his debut for Kashiwa against Gamba Osaka on 18 February 2023, scoring in the 42nd minute.

+Urawa Red Diamonds

+In December 2025, it was announced that Katayama would be joining Urawa Red Diamonds.